fallahn/xygine/tutorial/part_1/readme.md

 is sometimes important.
 In this case we want the `Text` components to be updated before the `RenderSystem` draws them.

-Next the font is loaded, which was added as a member to MyFirstState as `m_font`.
+Next the font is loaded, which was added as a member to `MyFirstState` as `m_font`.
 This will eventually be replaced with a resource manager.
 Note that when loading the font there are no defaults supplied with xygine - you need to provide a path to your own.
 If the text is not visible then this is probably the first thing to check.

 Finally a new entity is created.
 Entities are created through a Scene’s factory function `createEntity()`.
 This is important because it ensures that the entity is correctly registered to its parent scene.
-The entity class is trivial, however, and instances can happily be overwritten to create new entities, while the existing one lives on.
-For
+The entity class is merely a handle, however, and instances can happily be overwritten when creating new entities.
+For example:
-example:

     auto entity = m_scene.createEntity();
     //add components to entity